Castle Hill Gardens

 Attraction Type: Garden

-Location: Off the minor road between Filleigh and Stag's Head, 3 miles north west of South Molton.
+Location: Off the minor road between Filleigh and Stag's Head, three miles north-west of South Molton.

 Website: Castle Hill Gardens